ipfs/community/CONTRIBUTING_GO.md

-# Contribute
+# Go Contributing Guidelines

 go-ipfs is MIT + Apache 2 licensed open source software.
 We welcome contributions big and small!
 Take a look at the [community contributing notes](https://github.com/ipfs/community/blob/master/CONTRIBUTING.md) for general guidelines.

 Please make sure to check out the [issues](https://github.com/ipfs/go-ipfs/issues).
 Search the closed ones before reporting things, and (if you can!) help us with open ones.

 Please note that the go-ipfs issues are only for bug reports and directly actionable features.
 Check [the IPFS Community guide on reporting issues](https://github.com/ipfs/community/blob/master/contributing.md#reporting-issues) if your question doesn't fit as a bug report or an actionable feature, and our [guide on opening issues](https://github.com/ipfs/go-ipfs/blob/master/docs/github-issue-guide.md) if you are not sure how to make an issue here.

-If you're looking to help out, head to the [captain's log](https://github.com/ipfs/go-ipfs/issues/2247) and try picking up an issue from there.

 ## Table of Contents